Appendix XIII

 Appeals for students subject to dismissal as a result of the fall grades must be filed following notification during the spring semester.
 The following conditions apply:

-• Students who are enrolled in the spring semester will not be required to file an appeal but will be allowed to continue on probation and have their dismissal status reevaluated at the end of the spring semester.
+• Students who are enrolled in the spring semester will not be required to file an appeal but will be allowed to continue on Academic Notice and have their dismissal status reevaluated at the end of the spring semester.

 • Students who have not enrolled in the spring semester will be dismissed unless an appeal is granted in accordance with procedures set above.